 The term "brownfield" is used to describe properties with contamination concerns that are idled, underused, or abandoned.
 Common examples in Oregon include former gas stations, auto repair shops, dry cleaners, landfills, and mill sites.
-Brownfield properites are located throughout Oregon.
+Brownfield properties are located throughout Oregon.

 This initiative builds Oregon's capacity to integrate health considerations into brownfield and land reuse planning.
 We lead and support actions that engage local residents, develop local leadership, foster cross sector collaborations, provide health education and recommendations that maximize the health benefits of redevelopment and land reuse.